 makeContour function converts the RGB image to grayscale, blurs the grayscale image, and runs the Canny Edge Detection algorithm.

-I want to have contour effect on my NoIR Camera Module, instead of an MJPEG stream from another device.
+I want to have contour effect on my NoIR Camera Module (paid link), instead of an MJPEG stream from another device.
 PiCamera is the official Python library to work with Raspberry Pi cameras, and it can capture still images and videos in various formats.
 There is even an example of capturing a picture to an OpenCV object.

 It was straightforward to stitch the code together.